Fostering Resilience: Israeli Style

 Thanks for following—comments are always appreciated.

-The next article will discuss the intense stress incurred by Israeli Yamam (anti-terrorist police unit) and how they foster ultimate resilience.
+My next blog post will discuss the intense stress incurred by Israeli Yamam (anti-terrorist police unit) and how they foster ultimate resilience.